Art Units 3 and 4

 What do you do?

-You will also complete short quizzes and blog with fellow students in order to improve your general knowledge of art.
+- short quizzes and blogs with fellow students in order to improve your general knowledge of art

-Online classes and visits to the DECV are available for students at different points of the course to assist with any difficulties that students may be experiencing.
+Online classes and visits to the DECV are available for students at different points of the course to assist with any difficulties that you may be experiencing.

 What skills do you need?